Cookies

 What to expect from the public platform?

-• Invoice content is limited to Facturae syntax
+• Invoice content is limited to the UBL format, replacing the previously used Facturae syntax as of the recent draft amendment.

-• Possibility to report the mandatory invoices statuses
+• Possibility to report the mandatory invoice statuses.

 Expected timelines for mandatory regulations